tetratelabs-attic/getenvoy.io/site/content/install/cli/binary.md

 ## Requirements ##

-GetEnvoy is supported on macOS and Linux.
+GetEnvoy is supported on macOS and Linux (Ubuntu, Debian, RHEL and CentOS).

 ## Installation ##